 Advanced Placement (AP) exams are offered to high school students through College Board, a non-profit organization that expands access to higher education.
 Normally, high school students prepare for the 38 AP exams by taking AP classes offered at their high school.
 With a sufficient score on an AP exam, students are able to earn college credit at any of the six state universities in Kansas.

 The College-Level Examination Program (CLEP) is a credit-by-examination program that allows individuals to demonstrate mastery of college-level material.
 CLEP exams are administered at more than 25 test centers in Kansas.
-With a sufficient score on any of the 33 CLEP exams, individuals are able to earn college credit at any of the six state universities in Kansas.
+With a sufficient score on any of the 34 CLEP exams, individuals are able to earn college credit at any of the six state universities in Kansas.

 AP Exam Scores

-Beginning July 1, 2017, with the exception of five exams, each state university shall award credit for all AP exam scores at 3 or above for the equivalent course(s) at their institution.
+With the exception of five exams, each state university shall award credit for all AP exam scores at 3 or above for the equivalent course(s) at their institution.
 The following exams require scores above 3 for credit to be awarded.

-|Physics C: Electricity & Magnetism||5|
+|Physics C: Electricity & Magnetism||4|

-|Physics C: Mechanics||5|
+|Physics C: Mechanics||4|

 CLEP Exam Scores

-Beginning July 1, 2017, each state university shall award credit for all CLEP exam scores at or above the American Council of Education’s (ACE) credit-granting recommended score of 50 for the equivalent course or courses at their institution.
+Each state university shall award credit for all CLEP exam scores at or above the American Council of Education’s (ACE) credit-granting recommended score of 50 for the equivalent course or courses at their institution.